abhinavsns/topospam/README.md

 python -m ipykernel install --user --name=TopoSPAM_env
 ```

+It is important to set the repo path correctly in the notebook for TopoSPAM to find the relevant binaries.

-Encountering compilation errors:
+# Encountering errors:
+Please check the issues section and FAQs below before creating a new issue.

+If you encouter new problems, Please create an issue in this repository explaining the issue with the output of the error message.
+We will try our best to help you.

-On MacOS, the system configuration can differ for everyone and hence the installation might fail.
+The system configuration can differ for everyone and hence the installation might fail due to the dependencies and not TopoSPAM.

+## FAQs

+1) `Error: Too many files open`  This error can occur if your system has less memory or a lower ulimit while installation.
+A simple workaround is to run the installation again.

-If for some reason you get compilation errors, it can be due an older or incompatible Xcode toolchain.
-If you use Xcode, please update to the latest toolchain.
+2) On MacOS, if you get compilation errors, it can be due an older or incompatible Xcode toolchain.
+Please update to the latest Xcode toolchain.

+3) On Linux, homebrew is not so well supported and hence you may encounter issues with compilation that can be due to conflicting dependencies and so on.
+Please choose the docker option to avoid issues.